How to support your runner.

 Gels

-Baggie with chips, ¼ or ½ sandwich, piece of fruit, or other item; keep it simple and easy.
+Baggie with chips, ¼ or ½ sandwich, piece of fruit, or other real food; keep it simple and easy.

 Do not provide too many food options when meeting a runner: a tired mind has a hard time making a choice.